nmacknight/16sCommunityAnalysis/Step 5 - EVE.md

   print(paste0("Now running: ", str_to_sentence(trip_name), ", #", i, " of ", length(corr_bacteria), " bacteria"))

   # CORRELATION CODE
-  # We chose Lineage Specific Bacterial Abundance as the trait we are testing for phylogenetic signal.
+  # We chose Lineage Specific Bacterial Abundance as the trait we are testing for phylobacteriatic signal.
 Then, we do the test with 999 randomizations:
   output <- phylosig(speciesTree, trait, method="lambda", test=TRUE, nsim=999)

   #Put the output into a dataframe and bind it with the previous outputs